Dongbei-Dalapi/Edges_Detector_checkeboard/README.md

-# Edges Detector on checkerboard
+# Edge Detection on checkerboard
 The goal of this project is to detect the edges in a checkerboard and highlight them with a green line superimposed on the image.
 # 1 Tool preparation
 ## 1.1 Used tools